-All you need to do is point your phone up at the night sky and it will align the star with your compass and tell you exactly what you’re looking at.
+All you need to do is point your phone up at the night sky.
+It will align the star with your compass and tell you precisely what you’re looking at.

 The other way, which is also my favourite method, is to go the old-fashioned way.
 Here, you try to find the North Star by first looking for the group of stars known as the Big Dipper.
 The Big Dipper looks like it does in the image below.
 It stands out because it looks like a saucepan and handle.
 If you follow the far edge of the pan upwards, it points at Polaris, also known as the North Star.

 I prefer this method because it helps you to understand the night sky a bit better and means you don’t have to rely on distracting technology.